efkevi-n/YOUTUBE-CLONE/README.md

 # youtube clone
-clone using html and cssHH
+A static website built using HTML and CSS